 Chia seeds make the perfect base for this pudding since they absorb liquid well and create a gel-like consistency.
 This is not only excellent for creating a pudding texture, but the chia seeds also expand in your stomach helping to satiate your appetite.
 Chia is an ancient word meaning “strength,” since they were traditionally used as food to give warriors energy.

 They’re the perfect food for modern times as well, with one ounce providing 11 grams of fiber, 4 grams of protein, and 9 grams of good-for-you fat (more than half of the fat in chia seeds are inflammation-fighting omega-3s).
+For a regular dose of these necessary fatty acids, try adding EPA-DHA supplements to your diet).
 Chia seeds are high in antioxidants which help protect these fats from oxidative damage and help fight free radicals in the body when consumed.
-Eating free-radical fighting foods helps protect the body from chronic illnesses like heart disease and cancer.
+Eating free-radical fighting foods helps protect the body from chronic illnesses.

 Fiber does a body good